Amanda Donohoe

 Amanda Donohoe (born 29 June 1962) is an English actress.
-She first came to public attention at age 16 for her relationship with pop singer Adam Ant, appearing in the music videos for the Adam and the Ants singles "Antmusic" (1980) and "Stand and Deliver" (1981) during their four-year relationship.
+She first came to public attention at age 16 for her relationship with pop singer Adam Ant, appearing in the music videos for the Adam and the Ants' singles "Antmusic" (1980) and "Stand and Deliver" (1981) during their four-year relationship.
 After making her film debut in Foreign Body (1986), she co-starred in Castaway with Oliver Reed and starred in two films by Ken Russell: The Lair of the White Worm (1988) and The Rainbow (1989).

 Donohoe later moved to the United States, where she appeared in films and in television series, which included winning a Golden Globe for Best Supporting Actress during her two years (1990–1992) as C.J.
 Lamb on the NBC drama series L.A.
 Law.
 She also appeared in the series Frasier in the episode "Call Me Irresponsible".
 Other television roles include Natasha Wylde on the British soap opera Emmerdale (2009–2010).
 She has had numerous stage roles, including Yelena in a 1996 Broadway production of Uncle Vanya.

 Early life

-Donohoe was born on 29 June 1962 in London, to Ted and Joanna Donohoe.
+Amanda Donohoe was born on 29 June 1962 in London, to Ted and Joanna Donohoe.
 She has an older sister, Cordelia.
 She is of Irish, Russian and Swiss ancestry.
 Her father worked for the Foreign and Commonwealth Office, which led to her family moving a great deal, with a base in London but also living for periods overseas.
 After her father's retirement, he joined her mother in her antiques-dealing business.

 Donohoe was educated at the Francis Holland School.
-When 15 years old, she met Adam Ant and a year later, she left her parents' home and moved in with Ant in Notting Hill.
-In October 1980, she accompanied Ant to the recording of the Top of the Pops performance of "Dog Eat Dog."
-Afterwards, in an incident in the BBC corridors, she personally stepped in to physically defend Ant from an assault by rival band 4" Be 2" which was also on the premises.
+When 15 years old, she met Adam Ant (Stuart Goddard) and a year later, she left her parents' home and moved in with Ant in Notting Hill.
+In October 1980, she accompanied Ant to the recording of the Top of the Pops (TOTP) performance of "Dog Eat Dog."
+Afterwards, in an incident in the BBC corridors, she personally stepped in to physically defend Ant from an assault by rival band 4" Be 2" who were also on the premises.

 In 1981, Donohoe appeared in the promotional videos for the songs "Antmusic" and "Stand and Deliver" by Adam and the Ants, which were screened on TV when the band was at the height of its fame.
-Shortly before the band began its 1981 world tour, Donohoe was offered a place at the Central School of Speech and Drama, which she accepted.
+Shortly before the band began its 1981 world tour, Donohoe was offered a place at the Royal Central School of Speech and Drama, which she accepted.